Middlesex Academic Departments

 All students must take an English course each semester.
 Students in Class IV must take English 1 and 2, students in Class III, English 3 and 4 and the Writing Workshop, and students in Class II, English 5 and 6.
 Students in Class I must select one course offered by the English Department each semester.

-All students must take math through the level of Math 7 (Trigonometry and Analytic Geometry) and they are expected to continue the study of mathematics through their Class I year.
+All students must take math through the level of Math 32 (Pre-calculus: Trigonometry) and they are expected to continue the study of mathematics through their Class I year.

 All students must take at least two full years of laboratory science and they are strongly advised to take three years of laboratory science.
 For the purpose of this requirement, Biology, Chemistry, Physics, Environmental Science, and Computer Science are considered laboratory sciences.